tresoldi/ngesh/README.md

-# ngesh
+# Ngesh, a tool for simulating random phylogenetic trees

-`ngesh` is a Python library for generating random phylogenetic trees and related data.
+`ngesh` is a Python library for simulating random phylogenetic trees and related data.
 It is intended for benchmarking phylogenetic methods and for providing dummy trees during the development or debugging of phylogenetic methods.
 The generation of random phylogenetic trees also goes by the name of "simulation methods for phylogenetic